xraypy/feff85exafs/src/README.md

 to build the static library and the test program.
 The static library and corresponding module end up in the `lib/` folder.

 The files in `lib/` need to end up someplace where the compiler and linker can find them.
 The simple build script doesn't do an install.
-I put the `libjsonfortran.a` file in `/usr/lib` and the `json_module.mod` file in `src/JSON/`.
-This way, the linker was able to find the library and the `FortranCompilation.py` file, which configures compilation flags for the scons build system, sets the `-I` flag to find the module file.
+I put the `libjsonfortran.a` and `json_module.mod` files in `/usr/local/lib`.
+This way, the linker was able to find the library and the `FeffBuild.py` file, which configures compilation flags for the scons build system, sets the `-I` and `-J` flags appropriately.

-Obviously this is a bit crufty, but it works well enough for now.

-## Executive summary

-  1. Build json-fortran by running the `build.sh` script
-  2. Copy `libjsonfortran.a` to `/usr/lib`
-  3. Copy `json_module.mod` to `src/JSON/`
-  4. Run scons to build feff against json-fortran

 ## Matt's comment on json-fortran